 '''

-hatch: 256

 partition: 32

+1

-Processing edge
+Processing edges

-Set information about Edge Type follow
+Set the information about the Edge Type follow.

 The corresponding Edge Type name in Nebula Graph.

 name: follow

-type: {

-Specify the data source file format, set to MySQL.
+Specify the data source file format to MySQL.

 source: mysql

+Specify how to import the Edge type data into Nebula Graph.

-Specifies how to import the data into Nebula Graph: Client or SST.
+Specify how to import the data into Nebula Graph: Client or SST.

 sink: client

-}
+3

 host:192.168..

 port:3306

 database: "basketball"

-table: "follow"
+table:"follow"

 user:"test"

 password: "123456"

 sentence: "select src player, dst player, degree from basketball.follow order by src player;"

-Specify the column names in the follow table in Fields, and their corresponding values are specified as properties in the Nebula Graph. # The sequence of fields and nebula.fields must correspond to each other.
+Specify the column names in the follow table in fields, and their corresponding values are specified as properties in the Nebula Graph.

+The sequence of fields and nebula fields must correspond to each other.

 If multiple column names need to be specified, separate them by commas.

 fields: [degree]

 nebula.fields: [degree]

-In source, use a column in the follow table as the source of the edge's starting vertex.
+In source, use a column in the follow table as the source of the edge's source vertex.

+In target, use a column in the follow table as the source of the edge's destination vertex.

 field: src_player

-In target, use a column in the follow table as the source of the edge's destination vertex.
+}

 target: {

 field: dst_player

+(Optional) Specify a column as the source of the rank.

+#ranking: rank

-Number of pieces of data written to Nebula Graph in a single batch.
+The number of data written to Nebula Graph in a single batch.

 batch: 256

-Number of Spark partitions
+The number of Spark partitions.

 partition: 32

-Set information about Edge Type serve
+Set the information about the Edge Type serve.

 name: serve

+type: {

-source: mysal
+source: mysql

 sink: client

 host:192.168..

 port:3306

-database: "basketball"
+database:"basketball"

 table:"serve"

 user:"test"

 password:"123456"

-.

-sentence:"select playerid,teamid,start_year,end_year from basketball.serve order by playerid;"
+sentence: "select playerid, teamid, start_year, end_year from basketball.serve order by playerid;"

 fields: [start_year,end_year]

 nebula.fields: [start_year,end_year]

 source: {

 field: playerid

-target: {

 field: teamid

 batch: 256

 partition: 32

-1

 '''